 Telephone: +52 55 1101 2200

-Facsimile: +52 55 1101 2201
+Fax: +52 55 1101 2201

-In a consular emergency, if you are unable to contact the above embassies you can contact the 7 day 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you're unable to contact the above embassies in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 The direction and strength of hurricanes can change with little warning.
 You can check the latest hurricane information at the

 Cuba is located in an active earthquake zone.